zelanko/sql-docs.de-de/docs/relational-databases/system-stored-procedures/sp-enclave-send-keys-sql.md

 ## <a name="permissions"></a>Berechtigungen

- Erfordert die Berechtigungen `VIEW ANY COLUMN ENCRYPTION KEY DEFINITION` und `VIEW ANY COLUMN MASTER KEY DEFINITION` in der Datenbank.
+ Erfordert die `VIEW ANY COLUMN ENCRYPTION KEY DEFINITION` - `VIEW ANY COLUMN MASTER KEY DEFINITION` Berechtigung und die-Berechtigung in der Datenbank.

 ## <a name="examples"></a>Beispiele